Deforestation in Haiti

-Deforestation in Haiti is a severe environmental problem.
-Haitians burn wood charcoal for 60% of their domestic energy production.

-In 1923 over 60% of Haiti's land was forested.
-In 2006, less than 2% of the land was forested.
+Deforestation is a complex and intertwined environmental and social problem in Haiti.
+The most-recent national research on charcoal estimates that approximately 946,500 metric tons of charcoal are produced and consumed annually in Haiti, making it the second-largest agricultural value chain in the country and representing approximately 5% of GDP.

 Dynamics and impact

 The rapid deforestation of Haiti began during the colonial period, facilitated by slavery of captive Africans, and was intensified when coffee was introduced in 1730.
 Upland forests were cleared and fifty years later, a quarter of the colony's land was under coffee.
 The system of plantation monoculture and clean-cultivation between rows of coffee, indigo, tobacco, and sugarcane exhausted soil nutrients and led to rapid erosion.

 Following the Haitian Revolution, the government was forced to export timber throughout the 19th century to pay off a 90 million franc indemnity to France due to French claims of lost property, including the formerly enslaved population.
 For more than a century, the original sum plus interest had to be paid in the form of installments on the timber.
 Though no longer under colonial rule, land remained unequally distributed, and most people were granted access only to marginal slopes between 200 and 600m above the fertile plains and below the zones of coffee production.
 These hillside soils were particularly susceptible to erosion when cleared for farming.

+Most of the deforestation, however, occurred during the second half of the 20th century.
+In 1950, forest still covered about 50% of Haiti's territory.
+It had declined to a mere 8% by 1970, and was nearing 2% in the early 1980s.

 Deforestation sped up after Hurricane Hazel drowned trees throughout the island in 1954.
 Beginning in about 1954, concessionaires stepped up their logging operations in response to Port-au-Prince's intensified demand for charcoal.
 Deforestation accelerated, which had already become a problem because of environmentally unsound agricultural practices, rapid population growth, and increased competition over land.
 Techniques that could make forestry more productive for fuel like coppicing and pollarding were not used.